Property & Evidence

 Frequently asked questions

-When evidence items are ready to be released, we will make one attempt to notify the owner via mail.
-Property will be held for 10 days from the date the notification is mailed and if unclaimed, the property will be disposed of or destroyed according to law.
+When evidence items are ready to be released, we will make an attempt to notify the owner via US mail.
+If unclaimed, ultimately the property will be disposed of or destroyed according to law.

-- Felony arrest cases: Items are held for 60 days from the date of sentencing.
-Items will be disposed of, or destroyed, according to law unless otherwise ordered by the court.
+- Felony arrest cases: Evidence items will be held for 60 days from the date of sentencing.
+Then items will be disposed of or destroyed according to law unless otherwise ordered by the court.

-- Misdemeanor arrest cases: Evidence will be held only until the date of sentencing, then items will be disposed of according to law.
+- Misdemeanor arrest cases: Evidence will be held only until the date of sentencing, then items will be disposed of or destroyed according to law.

-- No arrest has been made and/or no suspect identified : Evidence items may be held up to one year or longer depending on the status of the case.
+- If no arrest has been made and/or no suspect identified : Evidence items may be held up to one year or longer depending on the status of the case.

-- Items seized under a search warrant: Contact the Property Officer regarding return of property seized.
+- Search warrant: Contact the Property Technician regarding return of property seized.
 1536 P.C. requires a court order to release property held by a search warrant.